Director

 Our current thesis students include:

-Haley is a sophomore in the Psychology Department, planning on getting a certificate in Gender & Sexuality Studies.
+Haley is a junior in the Psychology Department, planning on getting a certificate in Gender & Sexuality Studies.
 She is interested in the roles that gender and sexuality play in the ways we perceive and interact with the world.
 Additionally, she is interested in evaluating the gender dynamics within the LGBT community and the way queer identities intersect with feminism.
 She is a member of the Princeton Pride Alliance, the Princeton Psychology Society, and the Scholars Institute Fellows Program.
 In her free time, she enjoys reading, watching cheesy rom-coms, and knitting.

 Sara is a junior concentrating in psychology on the pre-medical track.
 Her research interests relate to how state legislation and healthcare access affect the mental health of transgender youth.
 On campus, Sara is a coxswain for the Princeton Women's Openweight Rowing Team, a member of the Varsity Student Athlete Advisory Committee (VSAAC), and a Barista for the Princeton Coffee Club.